 Atlanta Apparel Delivers With Variety and Vibrance

-Attendees from 41 states, three U.S. territories and six international countries traveled to Atlanta Apparel,held Oct.
+Attendees from 41 states, three U.S. territories and six international countries traveled to Atlanta Apparel, held Oct.
 11–15, at the AmericasMart.
 More than 27 percent of the buyers were new to the market, and a high percentage of visitors hailed from the Southeast.

 Abby Payne, owner of the Knoxville, Tenn.–based Josie’s Boutique,said, “I’ve attended the Atlanta market since 2000.
 They treat me very nice and make travel easy for me to get here.”
 Payne described her store as a one-stop mini department store serving women ages 12 to 80 as well as babies.
 “I carry the basics and come to the market for inspiration and to see the newest trends.”